 The old iron fireplace and stone floor slabs suggest a rustic experience but the large tables, starched white linen cloths and generous glasses are all the hallmarks of a fine dining establishment.
 Compact and cosy, the space is divided to work well for both groups and couples.

 Menus are studded with luxurious ingredients like Irish partridge, West Cork scallops, Carlingford oysters and fillet of Irish Charolais beef, all paired with clever and imaginative accompaniments.
-From the very outset, perhaps an amuse bouche of fig jelly with cauliflower mousse and parmesan snow, you’ll sense the pride, expertise and care taken in the kitchen, which new head chef, Conor O'Dowd, took over in May 2014.
+From the very outset, perhaps an amuse bouche of fig jelly with cauliflower mousse and parmesan snow, you’ll sense the pride, expertise and care taken in the kitchen under head chef, Conor O'Dowd.

 Atlantic yellow fin tuna might star alongside tomato fondue, garden pea puree, preserved lemon and red wine jus to deliver a contemporary dish backed up by classic French techniques.
 Carnivores will be equally impressed, with a menu that showcases Ireland’s rich fauna.
 Achill Island Blackface lamb might be given a Moroccan twist, with cumin spinach, chickpea fritter and Medjoul dates, resulting in a creative and beautiful dish.
 Presentation is always exquisite and the service both charming and attentive.

 Portions are generous, and while prices are high the food is some of the best in the city.
 Desserts, such as a classic vanilla pannacotta with raspberry soufflé, and pretty petit fours, celebrate the very best of French culinary tradition.